Ken Leung, Anson Mount, Serinda Swan, Eme Ikwuakor, Iwan Rheon and Isabelle Cornish in 'Inhumans.' (Marvel/File)

 Based on characters from Marvel Comics, the series was filmed in Hawaii earlier this year and shares continuity with the movies and other television series of the Marvel Cinematic Universe.

-The focus is on the relationship between two brothers -- Mount's Black Bolt, and Maximus, portrayed by Iwan Rheon, who was the sadistic Ramsay Bolton in "Game of Thrones."
+The focus is on the relationship between two brothers -- Black Bolt, played by Anson Mount, and Maximus, portrayed Iwan Rheon, who was the malign, sadistic Ramsay Bolton in "Game of Thrones."

 More visually ostentatious than the grittier, more mature Marvel shows aired by Netflix -- such as "Luke Cage" and "Jessica Jones" -- "Inhumans" features a giant computer-generated dog which teleports its masters wherever they need to go.